Pabadhi/SPAC-Studios/README.md

 1) Execute backend locally
 2) Execute frontend locally
 3) Download and extract the WebGL game file to a known directory
+4) Open a powershell terminal where your index.html file is.
+You need to shift and right click to see Powershell appear as an option.
+The do the following command:

+py -m http.server

+This will host a Python server on your machine.
+This server will run your game when someone joins it.
+You can then try out your game by opening a web browser and typing "localhost:8000/".

-4) Watch this 1-minute video for a visual guide: [How to Run the WebGL Game](https://www.youtube.com/watch?v=Ceqbmm7ydS8)
+5) Watch this 1-minute video for a visual guide: [How to Run the WebGL Game](https://www.youtube.com/watch?v=Ceqbmm7ydS8)

 ## Web Application